Tea pet: History

 Hot water poured on the head of the "pee-pee boy" tea pet triggers a water jet indicating the water temperature.

 The birthplace of tea pets, Yixing, was first famous as the birthplace of Yixing clay during the Song dynasty (960–1279 CE).
 With the popularity of the Yixing clay teapot, Yixing became a major production center for tea pots, mugs, and other things used for making tea.
-Teapot artisans then began molding Yixing clay into various mythical creatures or animals as mascots for tea enthusiasts, with production still concentrated in Yixing region in the modern day.